kerim/mydatagarden/src/site/notes/Technology/Obsidian to Word.md

 Note: Zotero must be running during the export process
 ## Refresh
-This step is very important.
-Assuming you set up the Enhancing Export plugin to open the file in Word after export, it won't look right.
-You'll see some code where the Zotero formatted citations should be.
-This is easily fixed.
-Just switch to the Zotero plugin menu and click the "refresh" button.
-Once you do so, everything should be looking as if you had been using Word to format your Zotero citations all along!
+After exporting to Word, you may see code in place of the formatted Zotero citations.
+To fix this, simply switch to the Zotero plugin menu in Word and click "refresh".
+The citations should now appear as if you had originally formatted them in Word using Zotero.

-(Another way to do it, besides hitting "refresh," is to open the "Document Preferences" and then click OK.)
+(Alternatively, you can open the "Document Preferences" in Word and click OK to refresh the citations.)
 ## Tips and Tricks
 That's it for now.
 There is a lot more you can do, but I haven't tried any of these things yet, so I'm not ready to document them:
 - Add a reference document telling the script how to style your Word document.
 (This is already documented in my [[Technology/Customizing Obsidian to Word\|Customizing Obsidian to Word]] guide.)